Mooshua/Lilikoi/README.md

 }
 ```

+### Headless

+Like injecting things but don't want a full framework?
+Lilikoi's headless injectors build minimal `Action<T>`s which behave
+similarly to the full framework, giving you full control over the when and where.

 ### Performance

 Lilikoi is designed with performance in mind, so that projects of any scale can benefit from it's paradigms.